Bickolus/teta/README.md

 ## Usage

 In order to run this program, the user must type "node index.js" in their console.
+The program will only work if they have a running sql database with the schema used in the db folder, otherwise the program will not know what you're talking about, since it relies on a connection to the employees_db database provided.

 ## Example